Medication Management for Children

 Is your child irritable?
 Sad, nervous, or upset?
 Medication management of these symptoms can help.

-Behavioral ODD
+Behavioral

 Is your child having behavior difficulties at home or in school?
 Are they uncooperative or defiant?
 Medication management of these symptoms can help.